tldr-pages/tldr/pages/linux/schroot.md

 `schroot --chroot {{chroot}} --user {{user}}`

-- Begin a new session (A unique session ID is returned on standard output):
+- Begin a new session (a unique session ID is returned on `stdout`):

 `schroot --begin-session --chroot {{chroot}}`